 Alongside MRI scans, the researchers considered other details, including information about substance use, participants’ age, and how long they had been in prison.
 They also estimated each participant’s IQ.

-Compared with the violent and nonviolent offenders, the brains of the homicide offenders were significantly different; and this difference remained apparent, even after the scientists controlled for the factors mentioned above.
+Compared with those with violent and nonviolent convictions, the brains of people convicted of homicide were significantly different; and this difference remained apparent, even after the scientists controlled for the factors mentioned above.

-Interestingly, there were no significant differences between the brains of violent and nonviolent offenders.
+Interestingly, there were no significant differences between the brains of people convicted of violent and nonviolent crimes.
 It seems that the neuroanatomy of a murderer is unique.

 The scientists saw deficits in a range of brain regions, including the ventrolateral and dorsolateral prefrontal cortices, dorsomedial prefrontal cortex, insula, cerebellum, and posterior cingulate cortex.
 According to the authors: